panzerdragoonlegacy/website/PRODUCTION.md

    restored into the volumes that were created by Docker Compose you can verify that the app is fully working (see next steps).

-## Copying the Site's Data From Another Server
+## Copy the CMS's Data From Another Server

 1. On the old server, log in as the web app user: